-COMPAQ, the Compaq logo, AlphaServer, and TruCluster, and Registered in U.S. Patent and Trademark Office.
-Tru64 and Alpha are trademarks of Compaq Information Technologies Group, L.P in the United States and other countries.
+Compaq, the Compaq logo, AlphaServer, TruCluster, Tru64, Alpha, and DEC are trademarks of Compaq Information Technologies Group, L.P. in the U.S. and/or other countries.

-OSF/1, UNIX, X Window System, and The Open Group are trademarks of The Open Group in the United States and other countries..
+UNIX and The Open Group are trademarks of The Open Group in the U.S. and/or other countries.
 All other product names mentioned herein may be trademarks of their respective companies.